 Gratuities are always appreciated, but never expected.

-Ennis Walking Tours normally welcomes walk up participants.
-However, during the COVID19 restrictions we request that you book and pay in advance to secure a place.
+To secure your place we request that you book and pay in advance.
 Please click here to go to our booking page.

 Full refunds are available by request up until 24 hours prior to a walking tour.
 Cancellations with less than 24 hours prior to the tour or no shows will not be refunded.